gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Can I upload images in the Data Aggregator?

 There are **two ways to have images associated to your records** in DAGI.
-1. Insert the URL of your image (when deposited in a public repository) in the attribute _associatedMedia_ --> see [here below](#my-images-are-already-publicly-available-on-a-website-do-i-have-to-upload-them-too).
+1. Insert the URL of your image (when deposited in a public repository) in the attribute _associatedMedia_ (e.g. _associatedMedia_ = https://www.digitalis.uzh.ch/media/specimen/293/Z-000293332.jpg).
-2. Upload your pictures in ZIP files in the DAGI Media Store --> See the Guide section about Image Upload (available to DAGI users)
+2. Upload your pictures in ZIP files in the DAGI Media Store --> See the Guide section about Image Upload (available to DAGI users).

 <br>
 <div style="text-align: center;"><br>🔸<br></div>